nebula-plugins/gradle-contacts-plugin/README.md

 Each `person` takes a closure and adds a single person.
 A contact can configure the following fields:

-* email - Email address of owner
-* name - Full name of owner
+* moniker - Full name of owner
 * github - Github username
 * twitter - Twitter handle
 * role - See below.